TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

-In Set-Trees~\cite{settrees} DTs were extended to operate on data that had a set structure by introducing an attention mechanism.
+\acronym, detailed in the subsequent section, offers a 'pure' and generic DT solution tailored for graph-based tasks.
+It eliminates the need for domain knowledge or neural networks, yet remains competitive with these approaches.
+It is inspired by Set-Trees~\cite{settrees} where DTs were extended to operate on data that had a set structure by introducing an attention mechanism.
 Sets can be viewed as graphs with no edges.
-Thus, Set-Trees are used as the inspiration for the current work.
-However, note that since Set-Trees are designed to work on sets, they do not provide any way to integrate the topological structure of graphs or the diverse types of tasks that graph data gives rise to such as graph prediction, vertex prediction, or link prediction.
+However, note that since Set-Trees are designed to work on sets, they do not accommodate the topological structure of graphs nor handle the diverse types of tasks that graph data gives rise to such as vertex or link labeling